Indiana Car Insurance

 Average Auto Insurance Prices in Indiana

 While car insurance rates are going to vary by city, you’ll find that the most expensive insurance rates in Indiana are in the northwest cities, suburbs, and around more Lake Michigan.
 Surprisingly, Indianapolis is not very expensive and rural areas also enjoy low car insurance rates.
-But, just because you live in southern rural Indiana doesn’t meant that you have a guaranteed low car insurance rates.
+But, just because you live in southern rural Indiana doesn’t mean that you have a guaranteed low car insurance rates.
 There are many different factors that help calculate your premium as a whole.
 One of the most significant impacting factors is your driving record.

 Having a clean driving record is the best way to qualify for low car insurance rates.
 With each application received, an insurance company must consider a variety of factors to better understand just how much risk you pose the insurance company; the higher the risk, the higher your premium.
 So, if you’ve had several speeding tickets within the last few years and other types of violations, the insurance company charges you more because according to your driving history, you’re more likely to speed.
-Of course, there are other factors that determine your insurance rates.
+Of course, there are other factors that determine insurance rates.
 Don’t hesitate to ask your insurance agent how your rates are being determined.

 - Current average annual auto insurance premiums in the United States: $1666.62